dvolk/catwalk/doc/api.md

 This is faster than sending the sequences over HTTP with /add_sample.
 For maximum performance, use fast storage such as SSD drives.
 [Example usage](doc/use.md)

 ### /add_sample_from_refcomp
 Add a sequence, supplying not a complete sequence (as in a fasta file), but just differences from the reference sequence.
+Such difference could (for example) be computed from a vcf file, or from a .tab file containing sequence variation as required.
+However, note that the positions supplied must be 0-indexed, not 1 indexed as in vcf files.
 Here is an example where there is an A at 10,11,12 and a G at 13,14 relative to the reference.

     >>> ref_compressed_sequence = {
         'A':[10,11,12],